-◆ Make a list of areas where God has entrusted truth in your life (e.g. marriage Bible study, prayer, faith, finances, children, etc.).
-Where can you entrus what God has shared with you?
-Prayer Suggestion: "Lord Jesus, I want to know you.
-Based on Scripture, it seems that you also want me to know about the Kingdom.
-I pray that you open my eyes to the extent of the Gospel message, and help me to entrust what I've learned with others.
-Thank you for loving me.
-In Jesus' name I pray, amen!"
-Passages for Additional Study : Isaiah 9:1-7; Jeremiah 31:31-34; Matthew 5-7 Galatians 2:7; 1 Thessalonians 2:4 Notes:
+Make a list of areas where God has entrusted truth in your life (e.g., marriage, Bible study, prayer, faith, finances, children, etc.).
+Where can you entrust what God has shared with you?
+Prayer Suggestion: Lord Jesus, I want to know You.
+Based on Scripture, it seems that You also want me to know about the kingdom.
+I pray that You open my eyes to the extent of the gospel message and help me to entrust what I've learned to others.
+Thank You for loving me.
+In Jesus' name I pray, amen.

+Passages for Additional Study: Isaiah 9:1-7; Jeremiah 31:31-34; Matthew 5-7; Galatians 2:7; 1 Thessalonians 2:4